Amira van Weegen

 Across locations: Very low usage on Mondays and Fridays

-Another advantage of data-driven Workplace Analytics: Companies quickly recognize which resources are particularly in demand and which are scarcely used.
+Another advantage of data-driven Workplace Analytics: companies can quickly see which resources are in particularly high demand and which are hardly used at all.

 |---|---|---|

-These analyses aid in planning new acquisitions such as additional phone boxes or meeting pods in a targeted manner.
-The evaluations should be integrated into monthly reports for the management and facility team.
+These analyses help plan new purchases such as additional phone booths or meeting pods in a targeted way.
+The evaluations should be integrated into monthly reports for management and the facility team.

 Plan office spaces efficiently: From analysis to space strategy